Error Response Formats

 Geocodes API

-The Geocodes API follows the same structure as the Queries API:
+The Geocodes API does not require authentication.
+For error responses (e.g., invalid postal code), it follows the same structure as the Queries API:

 {